 The absolute number of discrepancies - which represents the numerator of this metric - has remained fairly constant for the past year.
-Causes of these discrepancies are shown on the supplemental chart below.
+Causes of online discrepancies are shown on the supplemental chart below.
 As can be seen, approximately 50% of these discrepancies - for both large and small dollar purchases - relate to encumbrance issues which ultimately trace back to how the requisition was initially set up and communication between the campus departments, purchasing, and payables staff.
-The spike in June is attributed to an increase in orders and new suppliers due to biennium.
-Orders with new suppliers will create a discrepancy if the invoice arrives before the supplier registration form does.